Author: Almudena Muyo /©ICEX

 Translation: Hawys Pritchard/©ICEX

 Sincere, honest, flavor-driven, creative, surprising….: that just about sums up Paco Pérez’s style of cooking.
-Backed up by his tenet that “everyone should do what he knows in his heart he really ought to be doing, and not deny his principles”, it has earned him three Michelin stars: two for the Miramar, his trademark restaurant in Llançá (Girona, eastern Spain), and another for the Enoteca, located within the Hotel Arts in Barcelona.
+Backed up by his tenet that “everyone should do what he knows in his heart he really ought to be doing, and not deny his principles”, it has earned him five Michelin stars: two for the Miramar, his trademark restaurant in Llançá (Girona, eastern Spain), two for the Enoteca, located within the Hotel Arts in Barcelona and one in his venue in Berlin.
 His laid-back manner belies a packed schedule, which also includes running the restaurant of the Hotel Mirror, again in Barcelona.

 The tramontana strikes again.
 I seem to be doomed.
 It’s enough for me to go anywhere near the Ampurdan coast for this dismal north wind to start blowing.
 My visit to the Hotel Restaurante Miramar in Llançá (Girona, eastern Spain) is no exception.
 I’m here to discover the key features of the Paco Pérez approach to cooking, but the tramontana is no respecter of such missions, and the bout of bad weather that this unpleasant inland wind typically carries along with it is stirring up the waters of this stretch of the Mediterranean.